 This motorhome has been designed, manufactured and tested with concern for the protection of it's occupants.
-We recommend you perform the following inspections for your safety and the safety of your passengers before starting your vehicle.
+We recommend you perform the following recommend you perform the following inspections for your safety and the safety of your passengers before starting your vehicle.

-- 1. LP GAS SYSTEM Turn off at tank for traveling.
+- LP GAS SYSTEM Turn off at tank for traveling.
 Test for leaks upon arrival at destination before lighting pilots. - 2.
-WHEELS Inspect for damage and check lug nuts for tightness. - 3.
-TIRES Inspect for wear and damage and check for recommended air pressure. - 4.
-LIGHTING Test for proper operation of all interior and exterior lights including dash lights, headlights, tail lights, brake lights, clearance lights, and turn signals. - 5.
-EXITS Inspect release mechanism on emergency exit window, test both locks on main entrance door for ease of operation and instruct passengers how to use both means of exit. - 6.
-SEAT BELTS Direct passengers to designated seats, be certain swivel seats are locked into position, and require use of a seat belt.
+WHEELS Inspect for damage and check lug nuts for tightness. - TIRES Inspect for wear and damage and check for recommended air pressure. - 4.
+LIGHTING Test for proper operation of all interior and exterior lights including dash lights, headlights, tail lights, brake lights, clearance lights, and turn signals. - EXITS Inspect release mechanism on emergency exit window, test both locks on main entrance door for ease of operation and instruct passengers how to use both means of exit. - SEAT BELTS Direct passengers to designated seats, be certain swivel seats are locked into position, and require use of a seat belt.
 See operator's manual for occupancy and weight restrictions. - 7.
 APPLIANCES Turn off and latch or lock doors where provided. - 8.
 LOOSE PARCELS Store securely. - 9.
-UTILITY SUPPLY LINES Disconnect all electrical, sewer and water lines and secure properly. - ENTRANCE DOOR STEP Assure step is in retracted position for traveling.
+UTILITY SUPPLY LINES Disconnect all electrical, sewer and water lines and secure properly. - 10.
+ENTRANCE DOOR STEP Assure step is in retracted position for traveling.

 Read your motorhome and chassis owner's manual for further precautions.

-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust tilt steering in a moving vehicle. - Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained. - Use care when accelerating or decelerating on a slippery surface.
+- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust tilt steering in a moving vehicle.

+- Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained. - Use care when accelerating or decelerating on a slippery surface.
 Abrupt speed changes can cause skidding and loss of control. - Never drive the vehicle with a slideout room extended. - Driving through water deep enough to wet the brakes may affect stopping distance or cause the vehicle to pull to one side.
 Check brake operation in a safe area to be sure they have not been affected.
 Never operate any vehicle if a difference in braking efficiency is noticeable. - Adverse weather conditions and extremes in terrain may affect handling and/or performance of your vehicle.
-Refer to your chassis manual for complete and related information on driving your vehicle.
+Refer to your chassis manual for complete and related information on driving your vehicle. - Doors Verify all interior and exterior doors are shut and/or stowed and latches are in place where provided.